Hector-Chong/native-wechat-doc/docs/guide/configuration.md

 ## Code Modifications

-Native Wechat requires you to modify the native code for WeChat to handle some callbacks.
+Native WeChat requires you to modify the native code for WeChat to handle some callbacks.
 For example, if a WePay payment is finished, React Native will not receive the payment status without modifications.

 ## iOS